AndyH24/AndyH24/README.md

 ## Projects

-Here are a few highlights of my projects, most projects I cannot post due to academic integrity with Virginia Tech.
+Here are a few highlights of my projects, most projects I cannot post publicly on GitHub due to academic integrity with Virginia Tech.

 - **MyMovieList:** MyMovieList is a full-stack web application designed for movie enthusiasts to create and manage personalized movie lists.
 In this project, I focused primarily on front-end development, ensuring an intuitive and engaging user experience.
 The project utilized a variety of technologies including MySQL Workbench for database management, Docker for containerization, and JavaScript, HTML, and CSS for the front-end development.
 This experience allowed me to enhance my skills in front-end technologies while collaborating with a team to integrate the back-end functionalities seamlessly.
 - **Linear Cryptanalysis on S-Box:** This project explores the application of linear cryptanalysis techniques on an S-Box, a critical component of many symmetric key encryption algorithms.
 Through the analysis of linear approximations, the project aims to identify potential weaknesses in the S-Box's cryptographic properties, offering insights into its resistance against linear attacks.